This post has been updated.

 Since the rediscovery of his original grave, scientists in Australia have been trying to put a name to this unknown sailor.
 Isotopes (variants of chemical elements) in his teeth and bones suggest he grew up on Australia’s east coast eating a diet high in seafood.
 Markers in his nuclear DNA show that he had red hair, blue eyes, pale skin, and was of European descent, possibly Irish or Scottish.
 His dentition was unique: he had nine gold fillings, two missing teeth, and all of his wisdom teeth.
 He was not an officer, judging from the remnants of his uniform.
 This information taken together has allowed the scientists to rule out most of the crew of the Sydney; the focus now is on about 50 men who could be the unknown sailor.

-One of the scientists working on the search, Associate Professor Jeremy Austin of the University of Adelaide, recently posted in the Facebook group Genetic Genealogy Tips and Techniques asking for help from the genetic genealogy community.
+One of the scientists working on the search, Associate Professor Jeremy Austin of the University of Adelaide, recently posted on Facebook asking for help from the genetic genealogy community.
 The team has been able to sequence the full mitochondrial genome of the unknown sailor, and they’d like to find people with the same haplotype in hopes that even a distant relative will lead them to the identity of the crew member.
 The haplotype is J1c12, and he had a few private mutations.

 You Can Help!